divyavenu/Places.io/README.md

 $ python application.py

+#### Create local database for testing
+Create a mysql database called placesDB on local machine

 #### Backend
 To run the sample script, you'll need to first install the gdata python client (https://github.com/google/gdata-python-client) then the "main" Google API python client by running:
 ```